ruveeha33/NuclearShield/README.md

 The downloaded report embeds NuclearShield branding for offline viewing.

 > [!NOTE]
 > Reports are decision-support artifacts.
-They do not constitute regulatory findings, engineering authorization, or nuclear safety certification.
+They do not constitute regulatory findings, engineering authorization, nuclear safety certification, or authorization for operational action.

 ---